Toufa7/Inception/README.md

 The Docker engine provides a higher-level interface for working with containers, including image management, networking, and storage.
 Docker communicates with runc through this interface to create and manage containers.

 Overall, runc is a powerful and flexible tool for creating and managing containers.
 It provides the low-level isolation and resource management features that are necessary for containerization, and it's designed to be simple and easy to use.

+By default, each container in Docker is isolated from the others and has its own network namespace.
+This means that each container has its own network stack and virtual network interfaces, and can have its own IP address, routing table, and network configuration independent of the host and other containers.
+However, Docker provides a variety of networking options that allow containers to communicate and share resources with each other if needed.